This post may contain Affiliate Links. Please see my Disclaimer for more details.

 Jump to:

-I’m recreating my favorite childhood cinnamon roll recipe from McKenzie bakery.
-Their homemade cinnamon rolls had raisins.
+That's why I’m paying homage to my favorite childhood cinnamon roll from McKenzie's Bakery.
+Their cinnamon rolls had raisins with a light icing.
 I know several people are anti-raisins, so it’s optional.
-The mascarpone icing recipe is thick so it could be smeared on rather than poured on.

 Key Ingredients